 Section 5311 applicants may request planning funds at the time of their Section 5311 application.
-The State may use 5311 or 5305e funds for these planning activities.
-Section 5304 funds are prioritized first for rural transit planning.
-A separate planning application is available through E-Grants and will also be used to award Section 5304 funds to MPO / COG's.
-ADOT may also fund planning studies requested as part of the PARA program when transit is the primary purpose of the study.
+The State may use 5311 or 5305(e) funds for these planning activities.
+Section 5305(e) funds are prioritized first for rural transit planning and for ADOT delivered projects.
+If funding remains, then small urban projects can be considered for funding.

+A separate planning application is made available annually through E-Grants and is also used to award Section 5305(e) funds to eligible applicants: COGs and MPOs only.
 ADOT may fund Section 5304 funds upon request when funds have not been fully allocated through the application processes.
 The NOFA outlines the project selection criteria.